Ahmet Rıza: Early life

 Ahmed Rıza was born in Istanbul in 1858 to a family that was in public service for generations, the eldest of seven children.
 He was the son of Ali Rıza Bey a statesman and Senator.
-Ahmet's grandfather was the Minister of Agriculture and Mint, also named Ali Rıza.
-Ahmet's great-grandfather was Kemankeş Efendi, Sultan Selim III's Sır Kâtibi (Secret Secretary); His father was a Turkish kadı that served in Egypt.
-Ahmet's father was nicknamed İngiliz ("Englishman") because of his command of the English language and admiration of Britain.
-His mother, Fräulein Turban, was born in Munich but of Hungarian origin.
+Ahmed's grandfather was the Minister of Agriculture and Mint, also named Ali Rıza.
+Ahmed's great-grandfather was Kemankeş Efendi, Sultan Selim III's Sır Kâtibi (Secret Secretary); His father was a Turkish kadı that served in Egypt.
+Ali Rıza was nicknamed İngiliz ("Englishman") because of his command of the English language and admiration of Britain.
+His wife, Fräulein Turban, was born in Munich but of Hungarian origin.
 She moved to Vienna, where she met İngiliz while he was on a diplomatic mission, and converted to Islam to marry him, taking the name Naile Sabıka Hanım.
-Among Ahmet's siblings, his youngest sister was Selma Rıza, who became the first female Turkish journalist.
+Among Ahmed's siblings, his youngest sister was Selma Rıza, who became the first female Turkish journalist.

-Under his mother's influence he was raised with a Western education with private tutors.
-Having contracted asthma he was interested in poetry in his childhood and composed several poems in the family farm in Vaniköy.
-During this period he was interested in hunting and gardening, and even wrote the first book on hunting in Turkey.
+Ahmed's childhood was spent in the family farm in Vaniköy.
+In addition to more bookish interests like poetry, he enjoyed hunting and gardening, and likely wrote the first book on hunting in Turkey.
+Under his mother's influence he was raised with a Western education, and attended the Mekteb-i Sultânî (modern Galatasaray High School).
+He began a career in civil service working at the Sublime Porte's Translation Office.

-Ahmet Rıza received a Western style education, having attended the Beylerbeyi Rüşdiye, thereafter the Mahrec-i Aklâm and then the Mekteb-i Sultânî (modern Galatasaray High School).
-After graduation, he began a career in civil service by working at the Sublime Porte's Translation Office.
-With the dissolution of the Ottoman Parliament, Ahmet joined his father to his exile to Ilgın, Konya.
-While accompanying his father to his exile, he saw the poor conditions of the peasants.
-The journey made Rıza concerned of their well-being and he wished to introduce them to modern cultivation methods, which led him to study agriculture in France.
+With the dissolution of the Ottoman Parliament, Ahmet accompanied his father to his exile to Ilgın, Konya.
+Along the way he noticed the poor conditions of the peasants.
+The journey made Rıza concerned of their well-being, and he wished to introduce them to modern cultivation methods, which led him to study agriculture in France.
 In 1884 he graduated from Grignon University with a degree in agricultural engineering.
 While in Paris he discovered the positivist ideas of Auguste Comte and Jean-François Robinet.